warperia/warperia-frontend/README.md

 ## Download

-You can [download](https://warperia.com) the latest installable version of Warperia for Windows from our official website.
+You can [download](https://warperia.com) the latest installable version of Warperia for Windows from our official website or the releases section in our [GitHub repo](https://warperia.com).

 ## Minimum system requirements